proxpero/proxpero.github.io/about.md

 Reading and writing bits to magnetic tape a few millimeters wide?
 It was not robust.
 But I naturally assumed that the computer was listening to music, and that's what allowed it to know what to do.

+Another cool thing about the Atari is that it was really easy to open up and see what was going on inside.
+I remember opening an unresponsive joystick to see what was wrong and realizing that a contact had broken loose.
+I figured out a way to stabilize it and was back in action again.
+That's very rewarding.

 # Basic

 My dad dominated the high scores on all games, especially Pac Man.
-He wasn't [perfect](http://www.oxfordamerican.org/magazine/item/622-the-perfect-man), but he was in a different league from me.
-However, I was the only one in family who played with [BASIC](https://en.wikipedia.org/wiki/Atari_BASIC).
+He wasn't [perfect](http://www.oxfordamerican.org/magazine/item/622-the-perfect-man), but he was always in a different league from me.
+However, I was the only one in the family who played with [BASIC](https://en.wikipedia.org/wiki/Atari_BASIC).
 My dad showed me this:
 {% highlight BASIC %}
 10 PRINT "GOTO CONSIDERED AWESOME!"
 20 GOTO 10
 {% endhighlight %}
-And if you ever went to a Sears in the local mall where they sold personal computers and saw a screen filled with a single, repeated, lewd statement, then I may owe you an apology.
+And if you ever went to a Sears in the local mall where they sold personal computers and you saw some lewd statement repeating down the screen, then I may owe you an apology.

-I remember a fat 3-ring binder of information related to BASIC programming with listings in the back that I typed into the computer, but the most important software eduction I received in these early days came from [the Micro Adventure books](https://en.wikipedia.org/wiki/Micro_Adventure), which I drank like water.
+I remember a fat 3-ring binder of information related to BASIC programming with listings in the back that I typed into the computer, but the most important software eduction I received in these early days came from [the Micro Adventure book series](https://en.wikipedia.org/wiki/Micro_Adventure), which I drank like water.

 <a href="https://en.wikipedia.org/wiki/Micro_Adventure"><img src="https://upload.wikimedia.org/wikipedia/en/0/08/Micro_adventure_book_cover.jpg"/></a>

- The premise was that you were this elite hacker and as part of a small team you stopped evil thugs from destroying the world.
+The premise was that you were this elite hacker, and as part of a small team you stopped evil thugs from destroying the world.
 When the plot called for a message to be decoded or a robot gun to be controlled, then you fired up your "micro" and typed in the program printed in the text, thus saving the day.
 [Wikipedia](https://en.wikipedia.org/wiki/Micro_Adventure) agrees that the programs were awesome.
 I learned two lessons.
 That you can create program to solve a problem and when you do that and it actually works, it is a tremendous rush.
-That there is an insuperable frustration involved in debugging programs.
+And that there is an insuperable frustration involved in debugging intractable programs.

+Besides these, I don't remember much else.
+I didn't get magazines with programs in the back and there was no internet.
+I loved these books but I didn't have the wit to research other similar things.

+The biggest original project I remember was basically a calculator that would read a math expression from the keyboard and display it in enormous type across the screen along with the answer.
+My dad was impressed and said I might be able to sell the program to a school.
+I couldn't if he was being serious.

 # College